rcarrata/rcarrata.github.io/_posts/2020-06-02-canary-in-service-mesh.md

         subset: version-v1
 ```

-In the VirtualService is the key of this configuration, as you can see the http header of user that
+The VirtualService is the key of this configuration, as you can see the HTTP header of user that
-need to match to rober.
+needs to match to rober.

 ```
 apiVersion: networking.istio.io/v1alpha3